 The Gospel of Sri Ramakrishna (Mahendranath Gupta)

-The following two books, while not specifically about meditation, are recommended as powerful spiritual works in the modern idiom and although controversial to some, have “opened the eyes” of many earnest seekers:
+The following books, while not specifically about meditation, are recommended as powerful spiritual works in the modern idiom and have “opened the eyes” of many earnest seekers:

 - Conversations with God: Books 1 – 10 (Neale Donald Walsch)